digama0/frat/README.md

   Processes `ELABFILE`, a temporary file produced by the first elaboration pass of frat-rs, and produces `FRATFILE`, a corresponding FRAT proof with 100% annotations

+* `frat-rs to-cnf FRATFILE > DIMACSFILE`:
+  FRAT files contain a copy of the CNF inside them.
+This command constructs a CNF file that `FRATFILE` could be a proof of, and writes it to stdout (or pipes it to `DIMACSFILE` in this example)

 * `frat-rs from-drat DIMACSFILE DRATFILE FRATFILE`:
   Processes `DIMACSFILE` and `DRATFILE` to produce a corresponding `FRATFILE`